sharvas/init/README.md

-# sysadmin 101
+# SysAdmin 101 - intro to systems and network administration

-An introduction to systems, network administration and scripting.
+An introduction to systems and network administration plus scripting.
 For details please check out the [subject](https://github.com/sharvas/init/raw/master/init.en.pdf).

 The project consists of three parts:
 * network